AndyObtiva/abstract_feature_branch/README.md

 single-line logic:
 >     feature_branch(:feature1) { # perform logic }

-Note that <code>feature_branch</code> returns nil and does not execute the block if the feature is disabled or non-existent.
+Note that <code>feature_branch</code> returns `nil` and does not execute the block if the feature is disabled or non-existent.

+`feature_branch` supports multi-threaded code (i.e. usage from multiple parallel threads, as possible in JRuby).

 - Imperatively check if a feature is enabled or not: